richardtatum/siege-bot/README.md

 ![](https://imgur.com/SJZuRQ0.png)

-When the bot is activated by a user it will list a helpful message:
+When the bot is activated by a user it will print a helpful message in the terminal:

 ```
 Logged in as: